 What NMN does, Sinclair says, is provide the same benefits in improving blood flow that exercise does by promoting a family of molecules called sirtuins.
 “Here we have the potential of having a pill give the benefits of basically running for 10 miles a day without having to do that,” he says.
 That can be especially important for older people who are physically unable to exercise as much as they should.
 “It’s not just about trying to replace exercise when you are middle-aged, but giving you the benefits of exercise when you are too old to be able to do it.”

-“A group of researchers believe they’re getting closer, however, thanks to a compound called nicotinamide adenine dinucleotide, or NAD+ for short.
+“A group of researchers believes they’re getting closer, however, thanks to a compound called nicotinamide adenine dinucleotide, or NAD+ for short.

 “NAD+ is the closest we’ve gotten to a fountain of youth,” says David Sinclair, co-director of the Paul F. Glenn Center for the Biology of Aging at Harvard Medical School.
 “It’s one of the most important molecules for life to exist, and without it, you’re dead in 30 seconds.”